danilorbarros/therion/README.md

     - price
     - date

-Each product will generate a single graphic by calling Therion.dragonstone() for its on but you can also see all graphics at one, using Therion.dragonstones()
+Each product will generate a single graphic by calling Therion.dragonstone(), but you can also see all product in one graphic using Therion.dragonstones()

 # How to use